bhartner/llm-api-fundamentals/README.md

 1. **Navigate to the project folder and create a virtual environment**:

-   **⚠️ CRITICAL**: All scripts and tests MUST be run from the project folder.
+   **⚠️ CRITICAL**: All scripts and tests MUST be run from the project and tests folders.
 Do not run them from parent directories or other locations.

    ```bash
    # First, navigate to the assignment folder